 The last lawn blog provides essential information on how to grow lawns successfully throughout the year in different rainfall regions.
 In other words, summer rainfall and winter rainfall areas.
 It provides an overview of basic tasks like watering, fertilising and mowing your lawn.
 Additionally, we mentioned other tasks like scarification, aeration and overseeding.
 Moreover, we also mention a basic description of some of the pests and diseases that you may experience when growing your lawn.

 This blog gives detailed information on the different grass types in South Africa.
-It will guide you to make the right choice when choosing a lawn species.
-It includes an overview of how to plant your chosen lawn, and how to overseed lawn in cooler provinces.
+It will guide you in making the right choice when choosing a lawn species.
+It includes an overview of how to plant your chosen lawn and how to overseed lawn in cooler provinces.

 Let’s start learning about the different grass types in South Africa!